Skip to main content

 eLearning Faculty Resources

-The eLearning department is here to serve you in the pursuit of quality, accessible, and engaging online, hybrid, and on-ground courses.
+The eLearning team, a part of the Center for Digital Learning (CDL), is here to partner with you you in the pursuit of quality, accessible, and engaging online and hybrid courses.
 If you have questions, email eLearning@pepperdine.edu or schedule a consultation with an eLearning instructional designer.

 Table of Contents